fhiso/sources-and-citations/citation-elements.md

-In addition to describing the intended purpose of the *citation element*, the definition of a *citation element* (regardless of whether it is one of those defined in this standard, or whether it is an *conformant extension citation element*) *shall* state:
+In addition to describing the intended purpose of the *citation element*, the definition of a *citation element* (regardless of whether it is one of those defined in this standard, or whether it is a *conformant extension citation element*) *shall* state:

 *   its *citation element name* (an IRI);